Peter H. Schnore

 Peter Schnore is a shareholder in Babst Calland’s Corporate & Commercial Group.
 Mr. Schnore concentrates his practice in real estate-related matters, including real estate tax-assessment appeals, eminent domain proceedings, land use, zoning, quiet title actions, and negotiating real estate leases and related agreements.

 One area of concentration in Mr. Schnore’s practice is real property tax assessment appeals.
 He represents commercial and industrial property owners before county boards of assessment appeals and courts throughout Pennsylvania who are either seeking a real property tax exemption or a reduction in their tax obligations.
 Mr. Schnore has also represented numerous clients faced with defending the assessed value from a challenge brought by a local taxing authority.
-He has represented owners and lessees of a wide variety of property types including office, retail including conventional malls and lifestyle centers, restaurants, banks, hotels, multi-family including affordable housing, industrial plants, manufacturing facilities, cellular towers, landfills, vacant land, and mineral interests.
+He has represented owners and lessees of a wide variety of property types including office, retail including conventional malls and lifestyle centers, restaurants, banks, hotels, multi-family including affordable housing, industrial plants, manufacturing facilities, cellular towers, landfills, mines and other mineral interests, and vacant land.

 Mr. Schnore also represents landowners and developers who seek governmental approvals needed before proceeding with a planned real estate development project.
 This includes obtaining changes to zoning ordinances when necessary to meet the client’s goals in high-stakes and sometimes controversial land development projects.